 Step 5.
 Tap the music icon, and head to the tracks option.

-Now you can add music from the local folder, via AirDrop, or from other videos using the extract function.
+Now you can add music to Instagram story from the local folder, via AirDrop, or from other videos using the extract function.

 - If you find songs on YouTube and want to apply them to the Instagram story, the "extract" feature is quite handy in InShot.
 Tap Music > Tacks > Extract audio, and tick the downloaded video with background music.
 After InShot extracting the song, tap Use, and you shall see it on the track above the video clip.